Whiteknight/ParserObjects/docs/v5/parsers_earley.md

 );
 ```

 At the end of the setup callback, you should return the *Start Symbol* that the parser will attempt to match.
+The result value of the Early parser will be all the possible matches of the Start Symbol.

 The Earley parser operates at each location by taking three steps: